Early (localised) prostate cancer

 Symptoms of early prostate cancer

-The prostate can also become enlarged due to a non-cancerous condition called benign prostatic hyperplasia (BPH).
+The prostate can also become enlarged due to a condition called benign prostatic hyperplasia (BPH).
+Benign means non-cancerous.
+BPH can develop as you get older.

-The symptoms of benign (non-cancerous) prostate conditions and prostate cancer are similar.
-They can include:
+The symptoms of benign prostate conditions and prostate cancer are similar.
+Some people will have both BPH and prostate cancer.

-If you have any of these symptoms, it is important to have them checked by your doctor.
-Your GP can do some tests to find out if you need a referral to a specialist doctor.
+If you have any of these symptoms, it is important to have them checked by your GP:

 Related pages